Polar Grit X

 FAQ

-Is the Polar Grit X good for trail and ultra running?
+Is the Polar Grit X good for trail running?

 How good is the battery life?

-GPS was generally described as solid, accurate, or spot-on across several reviews.
-Heart rate was more mixed: some reviewers found it close to straps or other devices, while others saw lag, spikes, or zone-training limitations.
+Heart-rate accuracy was mixed.
+Some reviewers found it close to straps or other devices, while others saw lag, spikes, or maximum-heart-rate errors that could affect zone training.

 Consider This Instead